OpenDemocracyManitoba/Winnipeg-Hansard-Parser/ms_word_council_docs/README.md

 # Extracting Data from Wpg Council MS-Word Documents

-Sample documents produced by the City Clerk's Department

 ## Decision Making History at the City of Winnipeg

 The Winnipeg City Clerk's department records the decision making history of all reports, motions, and by-laws that move through the city's [25+ committees](http://clkapps.winnipeg.ca/dmis/) using the Decision Making Information System, [DMIS](http://clkapps.winnipeg.ca/dmis/).